 Pregnancy toxemia, also known as preeclampsia, is a condition that can develop during pregnancy or even after childbirth.
 It affects approximately 5–8% of all pregnancies.
-Women with preeclampsia typically experience high blood pressure and protein in the urine.
-Symptoms can range from mild to severe and, in some cases, may become life-threatening.
+Women with preeclampsia typically have high blood pressure and protein in the urine.
+Symptoms may range from mild to severe and, in some cases, can become life-threatening.

 For further information or Booking..